Threshold dynamics approximation schemes for anisotropic mean curvature flows with a forcing term: Splitting the flow

 \section{Splitting the flow}

 In this section, we show that a local anisotropic mean curvature flow with a forcing term depending only on time can be obtained by alternating local anisotropic mean curvature flows without a forcing term and evolutions with only a forcing term.
 Using this, we shall see how the distance between two sets evolves under the action of a forced local anisotropic mean curvature flow.
+A similar result was obtained in \cite{Chambolle_Novaga_Ruffini_2017} for a \emph{nonlocal} anisotropic mean curvature flow.

 For each $\varepsilon>0$, we consider the sets $E_{\varepsilon}=\bigcup_{n \in \mathbb{N}} (2n\varepsilon, (2n+1)\varepsilon]$ and $O_{\varepsilon}=(0,+\infty)\setminus E_{\varepsilon}$.
-Given $\alpha \in [1,2)$, $g \in C([0,+\infty))$, $t>0$, $p \in \mathbb{R}^{N} \setminus \{0\}$ and $I \in \mathbb{R}$, we define
+Given $\alpha \in [1,2)$, $g \in C([0,+\infty))$, $t>0$, $p \in \mathbb{R}^{N} \setminus \{0\}$ and $s \in \mathbb{R}$, we define

 where $\Phi_{\alpha}(p)=\mu_{\alpha}(p)|p|$ (see also \eqref{eq_explmobilitycomputah1}) and $c_{\varepsilon}:[0,+\infty)\to \mathbb{R}$ is defined by

 if $t \in (2n\varepsilon, 2(n+1)\varepsilon]$ for each $n \in \mathbb{N}$.
 We also define